 I met Michelle Gayer’s desserts many years before I ever met her.
 When I was still a pastry assistant I came to work with Charlie Trotter’s Desserts, which Michelle wrote while she was the pastry chef at Trotter’s, and convinced the team to make everything out of it.
 Her style was entirely about the food, elegant, but not architectural and overly fussy.
 I did manage to bake and cook my way through her book and probably landed the Executive Pastry Chef job as a result.
 Fast forward a decade and I was introduced to Michelle by a mutual friend.
 Michelle had just moved to Minneapolis from Chicago with her family to create the desserts for a national bakery.
 It was one of the finest days in our fair city’s history of sweets.
 We became fast friends, not in the kitchen, but on the playground with our kids.
 The very first day I met her we talked about her dream of opening her own bakery, which seemed as inevitable as snow in Minnesota.

 Just about 3 years ago she finally got the chance and opened the Salty Tart.
-It is an award winning treasure in the Global Market.
+It is an award-winning treasure in the Midtown Global Market.
 Filled with artisan breads (she uses a sour starter she got when she worked with Nancy Silverton), French pastries, to die for cookies and cupcakes.
-We did an event together last summer for a Farm to Table dinner at the Walker Art Museum and I got to work in her kitchen.
+We did an event together last summer for a Farm-to-Table dinner at the Walker Art Museum and I got to work in her kitchen.
 Not only were her desserts lick-the-plate-clean-delicious and gorgeous, but her team at the bakery loved every second of being there with her.
 She opened her dream bakery and it is as wonderful and fun as she is.

 Michelle has generously shared her recipe (below) for this stunning Pear Galette, which is rustic and easy to make.
-She, of course, makes her own puff pastry at the Salty Tart, but you can create this dessert very quickly by using a store bought pastry.
+She, of course, makes her own puff pastry at the Salty Tart, but you can create this pear galette very quickly by using a store-bought pastry.

 The Salty Tart bakes baguettes every day and also creates sandwiches to go.